lpredova/zimmer/README.md

 This project started in October 2014 within class "Analiza i Razvoj programskih proizvoda" on Faculty of Organization and Informatics in Varaždin,UNIZG.

 ##Contributors
-Currently working ond this project :
+Currently working on this project :

 Luka Klancir - project manager